GoodPie/rails-active-mcp/README.md

 This will:

 - Create an initializer with configuration options
-- Mount the custom MCP server at `/mcp`
+- Mount the MCP server for Rails integration
 - Create a `mcp.ru` server file for standalone usage
 - Set up audit logging